ShreyaPanday/Data-Mining-on-Anime-Dataset/README.md

 ## Normalisation
 The data in the tables is present in the 3NF form.
 It has all atomic values and non redundant ransitive dependancies.

+## Indexing
+Indexing has been done on crucial coulmns to do query optimzation and faster access.

 # Data Mining

 ## Frequent Itemset Mining